burcukutluay/pokeFW/README.md

 ## About pokeFW

-pokeFW is a framework which gets the result of the searched pokemon Shakespearian style description and default pokemon front image with given keyword.
+pokeFW is a framework which gets the result of the searched pokemon Shakespearean style description and default pokemon front image with given keyword.
 - As a result if the pokemon found by the given keyword, pokeFW returns a component (UIView, named InfoView - self).
 - If there is no matched pokemon with the given keyword, pokeFW returns error message with error type ("No Data", "Error").